-MATH-90 Beginning Algebra
+MATH-90 Beginning Algebra 90 hours lecture; 90 hours total

 Prerequisite: Completion of MATH-55 with a minimum grade of C or appropriate placement.

 MATH 90 is the first course in the MATH 90-94 algebra sequence.
 It is a prerequisite for MATH 94 or MATH 98 and is equivalent to both MATH 96 and MATH 97.
 Content includes order of operations, linear equations, inequalities, graphing, polynomials, factoring, rational expressions and applications.